 As the sun rose, our balloon soundlessly lifted off of the ground.
 Our journey had begun.
 A morning mist covered the ground, making the landscape look magical.

 This was the second balloon ride for our family.
-Our first took place in Cappadocia, Turkey two years ago.
+Our first took place in Cappadocia, Turkey on one of our first international trips with Tyler and Kara.
 This was also an incredible experience.
 Cappadocia has a very unique landscape and this was another great place to tour by hot air balloon.
-Tyler and Kara are older and taller now, making it much easier for them to look over the side of the basket to the scenery below.

 For forty-five minutes we floated over Bagan.
 Below us were over 2000 Buddhist and Hindu temples, farms of cotton and peanuts, and hundreds of palm trees.